broxus/octusbridge-solana-docs/MVP/from_solana_to_ever_with_ever_tokens.md

 Deposit model is the same as for `Solana` tokens from `Solana` to `Everscale` transfer.

-It will not have any state because we assume that it is created when user funds was successfully burned.
+It will not have any status because we assume that it is created when user funds was successfully burned.